 Israel Food & Drinks

 The cuisine of Israel reflects the multicultural nature of the country.
-The grandparents or great-grandparents of much of the Jewish population of Israel come from more than 120 countries spread over 6 continents, bringing recipes and traditions from their home country.
-As a result the cuisine of Israel is very diverse.
-There is a Mediterranean influence felt on the coast with olive oil, various breads and of course, fish.
+The grandparents or great-grandparents of much of the Jewish population of Israel come from more than 120 countries spread over 6 continents, bringing recipes and traditions from their home countries.
+As a result, the cuisine of Israel is very diverse.
+There is a Mediterranean influence felt on the coast with olive oil, various pieces of bread and of course, fish.

 When in Israel, one will often hear the word Kosher.
-This refers to food that has been prepared and served according to Judaism’s 3,000 year old dietary laws.
-Eating pork and shellfish is prohibited, so too is mixing meat ingredients with dairy ingredients.
+This refers to food that has been prepared and served according to Judaism’s 3,000-year-old dietary laws.
+Eating pork and shellfish is prohibited, and so too is mixing meat ingredients with dairy ingredients.
 Most hotels are kosher and restaurants will have certificates outside letting patrons know if it is a kosher establishment.